Cairo Light Rail Transit: Route

 The system links Cairo with 10th of Ramadan City and with the New Administrative Capital.
 The main branch of the system serves the city of Cairo in Adly Mansour station, providing an interchange with Line 3 of the Cairo Metro.
 The line extends east serving the New Urban Communities of El Obour, Future City, El Shorouk, New Heliopolis and Badr City.
-At Badr Station the tracks separate, with one branch turning north towards 10th of Ramadan City and another turning south towards the New Administrative Capital.
+At Badr Station, the tracks separate, with one branch turning north towards 10th of Ramadan City and another turning south towards the New Administrative Capital.
 The northern branch currently terminates in the Knowledge City Station, in the outskirts of 10th of Ramadan.
-The line will eventually reach the center of the city.
+The line will reach the center of the city via an extension of 16.5 km with three more stations.

 The New Administrative Capital branch turns south, serving the Capital International Airport before terminating at Arts and Culture City.
 This station will provide an interchange with the Cairo-New Administrative Capital Monorail line in the future.
-The branch will eventually serve the Octagon military complex and the Nativity Cathedral before terminating at the future New Administrative Capital high-speed rail station.
+The branch will serve the Nativity Cathedral and the Octagon military complex with an extension over 20.4 km and four stations over all before terminating at the future New Administrative Capital high-speed rail station.
+And there is another extension of 5.5 km and one station until the industrial zone under studying.